5 of the best Japanese-inspired animal crossing islands we could find.

-From bamboo forests and hat makers to rice terraces and ninja school, Hanami crossing is bound to help inspire your next animal crossing build.
+From bamboo forests and hat makers to rice terraces and ninja schools, Hanami crossing is bound to help inspire your next animal crossing build.

-In my opinion, their talent lies in their ability to transform such small spaces into recognisable scenes.
+In my opinion, their talent lies in their ability to transform such small spaces into recognizable scenes.

-An absolutely heartwarming story from Japanese folklore where an elderely Japanese women stumbles across a giant peach floating down the river.
+An absolutely heartwarming story from Japanese folklore where an elderly Japanese woman stumbles across a giant peach floating down the river.

 After bringing the peach back and opening it with her husband, a little boy popped out and would later be adopted by the couple.

 Hanami has done a fantastic job interpreting the story inside such a small space.
 Hopefully, this should show you that it’s possible to get inspiration for your anch island ideas in pretty much any place!

 Finally, someone uses the noodle slide for its actual purpose!